 If you'd like to see some examples of great website design ideas, check out this post from Thomas Digital.
 They've got the good, the bad, and the ugly when it comes to website design.

-Hiring a professional is your key to securing the home builder website of your dreams.
-At Marketing Ninjas, we know digital marketing and what it can do for your home building business.
-Learn more about the programs we offer and start a conversation with us today.
+Hiring a professional is the key to securing the home builder website of your dreams.
+At Velocity34, we know digital marketing and what it can do for your home building business.
+Learn more about the services we offer and start a conversation with us today.